lyuheng/T-FSM/README.md

 F: required, the user-given support threshold

-MAXNODE: optional, parameter to set the maximum subgraph size (number of vertices)
+MAXNODE: optional, parameter to constrain the maximum subgraph size (number of vertices)

 Example: